BOXX Dividend: Yield, Schedule, and What to Expect

 +

 BOXX tracks 1-3 month U.S. Treasury bill return (targeted via box spreads) and holds names such as BOX SPREAD, BOX SPREAD, T-BILL / CASH.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.2449% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.2449% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest BOXX dividends?